Hazardous Substances on a Construction Site

 Hazardous substances come in all shapes and sizes; they could come in the form of dust, fumes and chemicals for example.
-The processes that you do on a daily basis could be potentially harming you.
+They can cause harm to humans, animals or the environment.
+The processes that you do daily could be potentially harming you.

 Sites are full of harmful fumes such as glue, solvents, paint thinner and resins.
-You need to try and limit the amount you use these solvents on site to lower the risk; as well as making sure the area you are working in is properly ventilated and you are wearing the relevant PPE and respiratory mask.
+You need to try and limit the amount you use these solvents on-site to lower the risk; make sure that you properly ventilate the area you are working in and that you are wearing the relevant PPE and respiratory mask.
 Inhaling these solvents leads to sickness and lightheadedness in the short term; but can cause future long-term problems with your kidneys, brain and liver, as well as causing dermatitis.

 When using some form of grinding or cutting tool if you are not wearing the correct RPE you could be harming yourself.
 The dust that working with abrasive wheels creates can be inhaled and cause respiratory problems.
 If you are regularly taking in construction dust you are putting yourself at risk of asthma, silicosis and lung cancer which are all potentially fatal.
-Dust can also be created from demolishing walls and mixing cement.
+You can also create dust by demolishing walls and mixing cement.

-A common COSHH risk on site is asbestos dust; during construction or demolition, the fibres in asbestos can be broken and then inhaled.
+A common COSHH risk on-site is asbestos dust; during construction or demolition, you can break and inhale the fibres in asbestos.
 The dangerous fibres can lead to conditions such as asbestosis, lung cancer and mesothelioma.
 To find out more about the dangers of asbestos you may want to attend an Asbestos Awareness course.

 Sharps and Needlesticks

 When you are set to work on an abandoned site it is also important to be sharps aware.
 It is common on buildings sites that have been left for a long time that discarded needles can be found.
 If you or your employees attend a Sharps Awareness course they will know how to properly dispose of needles that hold a potential health risk.